rushfive/RunInfoBuilder/README.md

 },
 Options =
 {
-    // .. some options defined here (you'll learn about these further down) ..
+    // .. some options defined here ..
 }
 ```

-What happens when a user forgets to include a value for the `Argument` and passes these args:
+What happens when a user forgets to include a value for the `Argument` and passes these program arguments:

 ```
 [ "sendhttp", "--some-option" ]